 A summary of your experiences in education, work, travel, volunteering, and other relevant areas.
-The maximum length is two pages, single spaced.
+The maximum length is two pages, double spaced.

 A written statement outlining your interest in the program and your motivation to pursue this degree at UBC.
-The maximum length is two pages, single spaced.
+The maximum length is two pages, double spaced.

 Your portfolio is submitted digitally in your online application.
 The PDF can be a maximum of 20 letter-sized (8.5" x 11") pages and must be under 10MB in size.
 These 20 pages do not include your cover page or table of contents.